FOUND A SEABIRD? Contact our 24-hour Seabird Rescue Centres

 Our specialist chick rearing unit saves African penguin eggs and chicks that have been abandoned, for subsequent release back into the wild.

-SANCCOB works with various stakeholders to ensure authorities take appropriate preparedness action to mitigate oil spill risks off the South African coastline and responds to oiled marine wildlife.
+SANCCOB works with various stakeholders to ensure authorities take appropriate preparedness action to mitigate oil spill risks.

 Education

-We offer various engaging lessons for children and adults, including tours of the facilities, presentations and encounters with our Ambassador penguins.
+We offer various engaging lessons for children and adults, including tours of the facilities, presentations and interactive, learning programmes for school groups.

 Training